 COMMUNITY VISIONING WORKSHOPS

-The Steering Committee is also organizing a series of public Visioning Workshops to gather input from the community for this plan.
-Dates and topics for these sessions are:
+The Steering Committee organized a series of public Visioning Workshops to gather input from the community for this plan.

 - Thurs., June 4th - Open Space, Recreation, Culture